-Pacific Ethanol sought to implement the California Low Carbon Ethanol Feedstock Program through the following mechanisms:
+Aemetis sought to implement the California Low Carbon Ethanol Feedstock program through the following mechanisms:

-- Sorghum Feedstock Incentive Premiums designed to help offset purchase costs of sorghum feedstock; - 2.
-Carbon Intensity Reduction Program Implementation wherein Pacific Ethanol sought to implement systems and processes at its existing ethanol production facility to reduce carbon intensity.
-These measures included installation of feedstock grinding technology, selective catalytic reduction to eliminate the need for low-NO_x burners, boiler blowdown heat recovery, and cogeneration, as well as capital improvements to receive, store and manage sorghum feedstock, and other capital investments.
+- 1. Sorghum Feedstock Incentive Premiums designed to help offset purchase costs of sorghum feedstock; - 2.
+Carbon Intensity Reduction Program Implementation wherein Aemetis implemented systems and processes at its existing ethanol production facility to reduce carbon intensity, including in-state transport and feedstock acquisition, enhanced processing, capital improvements to receive, store and manage sorghum feedstock, and other capital investments. - 3.
+The California In-State Sorghum Initiative, designed to bolster production of sorghum in California.

-- 3. The California In-State Sorghum Initiative, designed to bolster production of sorghum in California. - 4.
-California Air Resources Board Verification.
-Pacific Ethanol proposed to use California Air Resources Board reporting requirements to provide CEC with a regular verification protocol to validate carbon intensity reduction from sorghum feedstock, new technologies and new processes, and benefits of the California In-State Sorghum Initiative.
+4. California Air Resources Board Verification.
+Aemetis proposed to use California Air Resources Board reporting requirements to provide the CEC with a regular verification protocol to validate carbon intensity reduction from sorghum feedstock, new technologies and new processes, and benefits of the California In-State Sorghum program.